lthebe/wsd/README.md

 **2. Goal**

-In this project, we will build a space ship powered by waste cooker oil.
-Helm is string operated.
+In this project, we will create a simple but functional website that allows to play and sell games.
+Developer will be able to link their games into the website and set a price for the sell.
+Gamers will be able to buy the games and play directly in the website.
+The Website will create a game library for each user and collects some basic statistics about the games.

 **3. Plans**

-Our initial streghts go to the backend in order to create the structures which allow the website to run.
+Our initial focus go to the backend in order to create the structures which allow the website to run.

 *   Backend